Best Things to Do in Oswestry & The Welsh Borderlands

 Do you want to go walking near here?
 Walks around Oswestry include everything from the challenge of Offa’s Dyke to gentle strolls along canals brimming with wild life.
 Whether you are looking for places to walk or stroll, amble or hike, you will find them here, some in North Shropshire, some in North Wales – Oswestry and The Borderlands is a great destination for a walking holiday.
 Going faster?
 Cycle along tranquil canal towpaths or head for the hills for a more challenging bike ride.

-Ready to discover ancient castles and historic houses?
+Ready to discover ancient castles and historic houses like Chirk and Powis Castles?
 Or how about the iconic attractions created through history?
 Find heritage railways in the Borderlands in Oswestry town, Welshpool and Llangollen.

 Another highlight of the area around Oswestry is the stunning scenery and views.
 From the top of Old Oswestry Hillfort or Rodney’s Pillar to Llanymynech Rocks and Nesscliffe Hill.
 The views over Shropshire and Wales are awesome.

 Would you like to get a bit closer to the local plants and nature?
 From town to country, formal to wild, Oswestry & the Borderlands offer everything for a garden or nature lover.